 Demand for Solid Documentation of Income and Assets

-This one's mostly good for consumers: Lenders are restricted in whether they can add prepayment penalties to a higher priced loan contract.
+Lenders are now limited in their ability to charge prepayment penalties.
 Such fees were often slapped on borrowers trying to get out of low initial cost and subprime loans they'd taken out before and during the housing boom.
 Borrowers who had held their mortgage for only a few years, and wanted to refinance or sell the home, had to pay exorbitant penalties.

 Homeowners were often compelled to refinance, because the same loans that came with prepayment penalties were also negatively amortizing or they were facing a big balloon payment.
 However, with penalties so high -- equal to interest payments for six months -- they locked borrowers into an unaffordable loan, even when a more affordable loan was available.